shichishima/obsidian-universal-cursor-hotkeys/README.md

   </tr>
 </table>

-## Why this plugin?
+## Overview

-In the standard Obsidian environment (especially on macOS), the Ctrl+P/N/B/F and Ctrl+A/E shortcuts often fail to work as expected within Markdown tables while in Live Preview mode.
+Navigate your entire note with Ctrl+P/N/B/F — including inside Markdown tables.
-This plugin provides hotkey commands for that purpose, enabling movement between table cells just as you would with physical cursor keys.
+On macOS, these shortcuts stop working the moment your cursor enters a table in Live Preview mode.
+This plugin fixes that, providing seamless movement between table cells just as you would with physical cursor keys.
-The commands ensure a consistent navigation experience across your entire note, supporting fluid movement in both plain text paragraphs and table cells.

 Windows users can also use this plugin to enable Emacs-style cursor movement.
-(Note: You must manually assign the commands in the hotkey settings; please resolve any conflicts with existing system shortcuts, such as Ctrl+A for "Select all," as needed).
+(Note: You must manually assign the commands in the hotkey settings; please resolve any conflicts with existing system shortcuts, such as Ctrl+A for "Select all," as needed.)

 Kill & Yank (Ctrl+K / Ctrl+Y), combined with Kill Region (Ctrl+W), bring the full editing workflow into Obsidian.
 Kill from the cursor to the end of a line, cut selected regions, chain multiple kills to accumulate text, then Yank it all back wherever you need it.
 All three commands work inside table cells too — including multi-line cells that use `<br>` — automatically handling newlines and pipe characters so your table structure is never broken.

-## Key Features
-- **Seamless Table Navigation:** Move between table cells and jump in/out of tables using the same keys as text editing.
-- **Cross-Platform Compatibility:** Enable macOS-style (Emacs) navigation for Windows users.
-- **Essential Movement Commands:** Includes support for Up (Ctrl+P), Down (Ctrl+N), Left (Ctrl+B), Right (Ctrl+F), Home (Ctrl+A), and End (Ctrl+E).
-- **Visual-Line-Aware HOME/END:** On soft-wrapped lines, HOME stops at the start of the current visual line on the first press, then moves to the content start on the next.
-END stops at the end of the current visual line on the first press, then moves to the logical line end on the next.
-- **Smart Home Position:** The Home command (Ctrl+A) is optimized for Markdown, intelligently moving the cursor to the start of the content by accounting for heading characters (`# `), list markers (`- `), and footnote indicators (`[^1]: `).
-- **Select All Command:** Includes a dedicated "Select all" command to replace the default Ctrl+A behavior when the hotkey is reassigned.
-- **Delete Char:** Deletes the character at the cursor (forward delete).
-Inside a table cell in Live Preview, stops at the cell boundary and joins `<br>`-separated sub-lines when deleting at their boundary.
-- **Kill Line:** Kills from the cursor to the end of the line (or end of the in-cell line inside a table).
-Consecutive kills append to the kill cache and the system clipboard.
-Works in both Live Preview and Source Mode.
-- **Kill Region:** Cuts the selected region to the kill cache and system clipboard.
-Inside a table, operates on a single-cell selection only — multi-row and cross-cell selections are no-ops to protect table structure.
-- **Yank:** Pastes from the OS clipboard at the cursor position.
-When yanking into a table cell (Live Preview or Source Mode), newlines and pipe characters are automatically converted to preserve table structure.
-- **Page Down / Page Up:** Scrolls the view down or up by one page, moving the cursor with it.
-- **Recenter:** Scrolls the view so that the cursor line appears at the center of the screen.

-## How to Setup
+## Install & Setup

+### Installation via BRAT (recommended)

+1. Install the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) from Obsidian's community plugins.
+2. Open BRAT settings and click **Add Beta Plugin**.
+3. Enter the repository URL: `https://github.com/shichishima/obsidian-universal-cursor-hotkeys`
-- **Enable the Plugin:** After installation, enable "Universal Cursor Hotkeys" in your community plugins list.
+4. Click **Add Plugin**, then enable "Universal Cursor Hotkeys" in your community plugins list.

+### Assign Hotkeys

-- **Assign Hotkeys:** Go to the plugin settings and click the hotkey button to register and assign your preferred keys (e.g., Ctrl+P, Ctrl+N) to each command.
+Go to **Settings → Hotkeys**, search for "Universal Cursor Hotkeys", and assign your preferred keys (e.g., Ctrl+P, Ctrl+N) to each command.

 ### Note:
 - No hotkeys are assigned by default.
 You must manually set them to enable the navigation.
 - **Windows Users**: Assigning Ctrl+A or Ctrl+F will overwrite standard OS shortcuts like "Select all" or "Find".

-## Recommended Hotkey Map
-For more information on how each command behaves, please refer to the Command Details section below.
+## Command Reference

+For detailed behavior of each command, see [Command Details](#command-details) below.

 | Command Name | Recommended<br>Hotkey | Function Summary |
 | :--------: | :----------------: | ---------------- |